ClickCease End of 2024 Season Fishing Report For ATA Lodge, Alagnak River, Bristo – Alaska Trophy Adventures Lodge

 For example, last year, we may have caught a total of 30 pink salmon all season long.
 But on even numbered year like 2024, there are days that each angler can catch up to 30 or more pink salmon per angler per day!!

 The Pink Salmon started to enter the system around the end of July.
-That time of year, we start to send a couple boats each day down to the lower river to target fresh salmon that are entering the river on each new tide.
-It is a longer boat ride both down and back, but it can be rewarded with some of the best fishing of the season.
+At that time of year, we start to send a couple boats each day down to the lower river to target fresh salmon that are entering the river on each new tide.
+It requires a longer boat ride both down and back; but the extra effort can be rewarded with some of the best fishing of the season.
 Many of these salmon, will still have sea lice on them, having just arrived that very day from the ocean!

 We tend to find a sweeping sand bar and fish the inside bends of the river to intercept these fresh salmon with a swung streamer.
 The fish can be "stacked" and its not unsual to have a rod bent most of the day.

-While going down to tide water in early August to catch fresh chum and pink salmon, someone will catch the first Silver Salmon (coho salmon), as well!
-And as the month of August advances, so does the silver salmon run.
+While going down to tide water in early August to catch fresh chum and pink salmon, someone will inevitably catch the first Silver Salmon (coho salmon) of the season as well!
+As the month of August advances, so does the silver salmon run.
 While we may catch the first silver salmon, as early as the end of July, the main run does not start till later in the month.

 For many anglers, the Silver Salmon it the most coveted pacific salmon to target.
-They are know to be hard fighting fish that will chase a swung streamer when they first arrive in fresh water.
-They can be acrobatic leapers.
-One angler I was guiding this season, had one silver jump over his head!
-It must have cleared over 6 feet from the water!
+They are know to be a hard fighting fish that will chase a swung streamer when they first arrive in fresh water.
+They can be acrobatic leapers too.
+One excited angler this season told of how he had one silver salmon that jumped over his head!
+It must have cleared the water by over 6 feet!

 These silver salmon will take long runs as well, taking you deep into your backing before you can eventually slow them down and turn their head and start to regain you line!

-They come in to the river from the sea, "dime bright" with sea lice.
-On a sunny day, the freshest of the fish, can actually make it difficult to take a good photos as the sun's reflection off the side of the fish, makes it hard to focus or washes out the photo!!
+When they come in to the river from the sea, they are "dime bright" with sea lice.
+On a sunny day, the freshest of the fish, can actually make it difficult to take a good photos as the sun's reflection off the side of the fish, makes it hard to focus the camera or washes out the photo!!

 The first part of August saw us still catching limits of Sockeye Salmon as well.
 Of course the main run of Sockeye is earlier in July.
-In fact, this past July we saw in excess of 3.5 million Sockeye Salmon swimming right past our lodge on their way to their spawning streams at the upper part of our system.
-But we continued to catch limits into early August, even if it meant having to work at it a bit harder as the main run began to taper off.
+In fact, this past July we saw in excess of 3.5 to 4 million Sockeye Salmon swimming right past our lodge on their way to their spawning streams at the upper part of our system.
+We continued to catch limits of Sockeye Salmon well into early August, even if it meant having to work at it a bit harder as the main run began to taper off.

-Everything seems to want to eat Sockeye Salmon!
-And in fact they are the "life blood" of our entire ecosystem, sustaining life both underneath and above the surface of the Alagnak River!
+Everything seems to want to eat the Sockeye Salmon!
+In fact, they are the "life blood" of our entire ecosystem, sustaining life both underneath and above the surface of the Alagnak River!

 Their journey back from the ocean to the waters where they were born to spawn is fraught with obstacles.
 In the sea they are predated upon by orcas, salmon shark, seals and sea lions.
 And of course they have to avoid the nets of the commercial fishing fleet as well as subsistence nets stretched from the banks of the estuary and rivers.
 And then there are the bears and wolves and eagles.
-Yet somehow, vast numbers of Sockeye still manage to return each year to spawn and on that last leg of their journey, anglers relish to idea of taking a box of wild Alaskan Sockeye Salmon filets back home with them.
+Yet somehow, vast numbers of Sockeye still manage to return each year to spawn and on that last leg of their journey.
+Anglers relish to idea of taking a box of Wild Alaskan Sockeye Salmon filets back home with them to eat all year long and share with family and friends!

 Shore lunches are a popular way of enjoying a week at ATA Lodge.
 Often times our guests desire to cook their freshly caught salmon on the banks of the river to break up the day.
 Sockeye Salmon is one of the best eating salmon in the world, and our guides are happy to prepare a delicious shore lunch for those who would like to do that during their week with us!

-Once the Sockeye finally make it to where they are going to reproduce, they transform from the "silver bullets" that they are when they first arrive from the ocean into the river; changing color to a deep crimson red with green head and the males in particular develop a pronounced kype.
+Once the Sockeye finally make it to where they are going to reproduce, they transform from the "silver bullets" that they are when they first arrive from the ocean into the river.
+They change color to a deep crimson red with a green head.
+The males in particular develop a pronounced kype.
 While we don't target them in this stage of their life cycle, we do happen to catch a few while fishing for trout and char that are feeding on the eggs that they are dropping.
 While they don't fight as hard, they do chase and snap at anything that comes into their spawning beds; and they do make from some amazing photos when they are red!

 Arctic Grayling love to eat the eggs of the spawning salmon as well.
 We will often catch grayling while drifting beads that imitate the eggs that the salmon are dropping once they start to spawn.
 Although most of the Sockeye Salmon do not spawn near us, the other 4 species of salmon all spawn just upstream and downstream from where the lodge is located.